some9000/StylePile/README.md

 # StylePile
-A helper script for AUTOMATIC1111/stable-diffusion-webui
+A simple helper script for AUTOMATIC1111/stable-diffusion-webui

 Basically a mix and match of keywords to quickly get different results without wasting a lot of time writing prompts.
 Currently has four main categories that affect your results.
 As well as some more detailed presets for different styles.
 Hopefully these can be improved with ideas from the users.
 Basic interface looks like this (at the bottom):
 ![MainScreen](https://user-images.githubusercontent.com/17021558/196465434-4bfe463b-f1c3-4bce-8860-842cb5bedb72.png)